tonamatos/wiederhold-notes/content/MAT246/2/ConstructionZ.md

 >[!thm] Lemma.
 >
 >The addition and multiplication of integers is well-defined, associative, commutative and distribute over each other.
-(Definition for all these words is found [[1/Construction|here]].)
+(Definition for all these words is found [[ConstructionN|here]].)

 The following is the way to formalize the simple idea that the naturals are **inside** of the integers.